Benedikttk/ppmnm/README.md

 I have used Inspiration from "Yet Another Introduction to Numerical Methods" version June 16, 2023, D.V.
 Fedorov [The Book](http://212.27.24.106:8080/prog/book/book.pdf), and this has also been part our curriculum.

 # Overall Rating
-I would self-rate the [exam](https://github.com/Benedikttk/ppmnm/tree/main/Eksamen) to 9/10 points and I have a total of 70/100 points for the [Homework](https://github.com/Benedikttk/ppmnm/tree/main/Assignments) giving a final score of 7.6.
+I would rate my  [exam](https://github.com/Benedikttk/ppmnm/tree/main/Eksamen) as 10/10 points.
+In my implementation, I successfully implemented the Akima sub-spline interpolation algorithm and improved it by adding error messaging and handling edge cases and boundary conditions of the dataset.
+Additionally, I ensured the smoothness of the interpolated curve and verified it by plotting randomly generated points that were sorted in an increasing manner.
+Overall, I believe I have met all the required objectives and additional criteria, earning a perfect score of 10 out of 10 points..
+I have a total of 70/100 points for the [Homework](https://github.com/Benedikttk/ppmnm/tree/main/Assignments).

+I have Rated the project in the following way:
-A) [6 points].
-Implementing Akima (sub-)spline interpolation AkimaSpline.cs:
+A) Implement the Akima (sub-)spline interpolation: [6 points]
+          (Improvements to the A part)

-B) [3 points.]
+B) Interpolating [3 Points]:
-Making it read arbitrary randomized data of reasonable size and sort the points z in an increasing manner.
+  * B1) Implementing the interpolation algorithm for 1 point:
+  * B2) Handling edge cases and boundary conditions: 1 point
+  * B3) Ensuring accuracy and precision of the interpolated curve: 1 point

+C) Interpolating [1 Point]:
+C1) Verifying correctness and smoothness of the interpolated value and visualizing interpolations: 1 point

 # ppnm